EricAsna/Data-wrangling/README.md

 3. The Twitter API for each tweet’s JSON data using Python’s Tweepy library and store each tweet’s entire set of JSON data in a ﬁle.
 The outputs of the twitter API are in json and these outputs were stored in a text ﬁle called tweet_json.txt in separate lines.
 Deleted tweets were also stored in a dictionary.
 After storing the data, the text ﬁle was opened and read to extract tweet_id, retweet_counts and favorite_counts from each json content.
 ## Data Source
 All data are available in Source folder.
+## Codes
+Python codes are available in Code folder.
+## Insights
+Created insights are summarized in act_wrangle.pdf